The following alert has been issued by the Department of Fire and Emergency Services (DFES)

 - If you have a respiratory condition and you have been affected by smoke you should contact your local doctor or call Health Direct on 1800 022 222.

-- The bushfire is moving slowly in a southerly direction.
+- The bushfire is stationary.

-- It is not contained.
+- It is contained but not controlled.

 ROAD CLOSURES AND CONDITIONS: